 There are a few simple rules to creating perfectly moist and flavorful smoked trout.

-- Brine the fish before smoking it - more on that later.
+- The first step is to brine the fish before smoking it - more on that later.

 - Start the smoker at a low temperature and gradually raise it.
 This helps prevent white albumin from accumulating on the surface of the meat and doesn't dry it out as quickly.